-Asia stocks, bonds to struggle as Fed flags more hikes
+Asia stocks, bonds struggle as Fed flags more hikes

 EMERGING PRESSURE

-It also took the premium Treasuries pay over German two-year debt DE2YT=RR to its fattest since 2000.
+It also took the premium that U.S. Treasuries pay over German two-year debt DE2YT=RR to its fattest since 2000.

 That jump could suck more funds out of emerging markets and will be taken badly by stocks and currencies across Asia.